It’s a War Out There

 ”THERE’S A WAR OUT THERE.”
 There is a battle when it comes to the proper treatment of back and neck pain, and too many people are making the wrong choices.

-Instead of trying conservative chiropractic management, many patients are looking for the “magic bullet” to get rid of pain.
-Are you hoping for the magic shot…the miracle drug…or the latest laser spine surgery that will instantly cure their pain?
+Instead of trying the most common sense approach, conservative chiropractic management, many patients are looking for the “magic bullet” to get rid of pain.
+Are you hoping for the magic shot…the miracle drug…or the latest laser spine surgery that will instantly cure your pain?
 I will advise you that any hope for a miracle cure is unlikely when it comes to the management of chronic back pain.